BISTArk/TRINIT_7IQ_DEV02/README.md

 3. Users

 > Key Features
-1. **Authorization**
-   An organization and users can register into the web application, and then login to access all functunalities.
+1. **Authorization** An organization and users can register into the web application, and then login to access all functunalities.
 Passwords are hashed and only then stored in the database for users' security.
-2. **Dashboard**
-   User specific dashboards are rendered whenever a user logs into the application.
+2. **Dashboard**  User specific dashboards are rendered whenever a user logs into the application.
-3. **Raising a bug**
-   Bugs can be raised by any user through the user dashboard
+3. **Raising a bug** Bugs can be raised by any user through the user dashboard
+4. **CRUD apis for bug module** APIs for creating, reading, updating (threat levels and lifecycle), and deleting, bugs have been prepared.
+Only authorized employees can update the life cycle and threat level of a bug.

 >To run application:
 ```